ivan-sincek/chad/README.md

 ### Multiple Sites

-Prepare the domains / subdomains as `sites.txt` file, the same way you would use them with the `-site:` option in Google:
+Prepare the domains / subdomains as `sites.txt` file, the same way you would use them with the `site:` option in Google:

 ```fundamental
 *.example.com